Obama meets with U.S. tech executives on privacy, surveillance

 Snowden is wanted in the United States on espionage charges and is living in asylum in Russia.

 Friday's meeting is not the first on the matter for Obama and the tech industry leaders.
-In December, a larger group of tech executives, including also Microsoft Corp, AT&T Inc and Apple Inc, urged the administration to rein in the government's electronic spying.
+In December, a larger group of tech executives, including also Microsoft Corp (MSFT.O), AT&T Inc (T.N) and Apple Inc (AAPL.O), urged the administration to rein in the government's electronic spying.

-Executives from several other companies, including Yahoo and LinkedIn Corp, were said to be unable to attend Friday's meeting because of scheduling conflicts.
+Executives from several other companies, including Yahoo and LinkedIn Corp LNKD.N, were said to be unable to attend Friday's meeting because of scheduling conflicts.

-(The story corrects verb tense to "met" in second paragraph from "meet")

 (Additional reporting by Mark Felsenthal and Jeff Mason; Editing by Ros Krasny, Stephen Powell, Mohammad Zargham and Lisa Shumaker)